 Mobile digital marketing refers to marketing efforts intended to reach audiences and influence decisions via phones, tablets and similar portable devices.
 Mobile optimization refers to the steps taken to create a version of your website that’s optimal for use on a phone, tablet or other mobile device.
 Mobile-friendly optimization can include incorporating big buttons, easier to see text, more prominent contact information and other graphic features that enhance convenience for a consumer using a small screen on the go.

-Delivering Results Through Mobile Marketing
+Delivering Results Through Mobile (Digital) Marketing

 AIS Media has delivered incredible ROI for many of our organic SEO clients, in part due to our work in mobile marketing.
 We regularly assess the mobile-friendliness of our clients’ sites and implement the following strategies accordingly.
 That might include working on optimizing the speed of the mobile site, improving the layout, and conversion optimizing.